 - Guidance notes for students involved in the student meeting at an institutional review event

 The University’s procedures for the approval, monitoring and review of partnership activity provide a risk-based framework for engagement in partnership activity, both within the UK and internationally.

 Partnership proposal form templates:

 - Delivery of a University of Suffolk module at a partner institution

 - Co-delivery of a course in partnership with a professional organisation

 - Validation arrangement

 - Exchange agreement (including Erasmus)

 Partner institutions are required to complete an annual monitoring report (AMR) for each course or groups of cognate courses delivered in partnership with the University of Suffolk (see AMR template), and are also subject to institutional review on a maximum of a five year cycle.

-Information on existing partnerships with institutions outside the UK can be found on our international partnerships page.
+Information on existing partnerships can be found on our partnerships page.